 Akamai is 'that big content delivery company everybody knows'.
 They have a huge network and over 100,000 servers all over the world.
 Akamai's service offering ranges from enterprise cloud computing to HD video delivery.
 But you can also use Akamai for 'simple static content delivery'.

 Amazon Cloudfront is a global CDN for serving static and streaming content.
 It works seamlessly with any origin server and other Amazon Web Services (S3, EC2), supports secure webpages and there are no contracts or monthly commitments: it's pay as you go.

-Cachefly has a strong focus on static file serving, provides a 100% service level agreement and a 30-day free trial.
+Cachefly has a strong focus on static file serving, provides a 100% service level agreement and a 14-day free trial.
 POPs are in US, EU, Asia, Australia, South-America and Africa.
-Pricing starts at $0.37/GB and drops to $0.12/GB at high volume (50TB/m).
+Pricing starts at $0.10/GB in US&EU and drops to $0.022/GB at very high volume (2PB/m).

-CDN77 London-based CDN77.com launched in March 2012 and is a low-cost CDN provider that provides static file delivery and video streaming.
-CDN77 has 35+ POPs around the world and offers a free 14-day trial.
+CDN77 London-based CDN77.com launched in March 2012 and is a low-cost CDN provider.
+CDN77 has 25+ POPs around the world and offers a free 14-day trial.

 CDNetworks has been in the CDN business since 2000 and has POPs in 6 continents, including an impressive 21 POPs in China.
 CDNetworks has a focus on emerging markets like Russia and India.